Actual Data From The Practice Table

 540 rolls

-# of times expected based on the actual occurrence of the 4,6,8,10 * Variance
+# of times expected based on the actual occurrence of the 4,6,8,10 *Variance

 * based on the total appearance of the actual number.
 (For instance the 4 can be made three ways, 1/3 – 3/1 and 2-2.
 So for every 3 appearances of the 4 one third of them should be a hard way.
 I threw the four 46 times.
 Multiply 46 times 1/3 to get 15.2)

 The Good News: The intention of this set is seven avoidance, and to a certain degree, I was successful.
 I did not throw with consistency and my data indicates such.
 This was also a lesson in concentration.
 In trying to throw the dice 540 times, I grew tired and I became less deliberate with my throwing technique.
 Because of that fatigue, I threw the seven 5 times in the last 20 throws or so.
 The higher appearance rate for the five is expected and the data supports the expected outcome.
-The data indicates that I threw point numbers on average 25 of 36 throws (69.4%) in comparison to the expected appearance rate 24 of 36 (66.7%).
+The data indicates that I threw point numbers on average in 25 of 36 throws (69.4%) in comparison to the expected appearance rate of 24 of 36 (66.7%).
 Though these are not stellar numbers, between 7 avoidance and hitting point numbers, I have easily overcome the house advantage.

 The Bad News: Trash numbers, lots of them.
 This set has a propensity for them and I complied but in a way a bit inconsistent with what is expected with this set.
 There should have been a higher appearance rate for the 12.
 There are no theoretical hardways for this set, yet I still threw plenty of them, especially the hard 6.